nlgcat/evaluating_accuracy/README.md

   * These are the same texts the workers annotated, we did this as a check to ensure that workers were finding roughly the correct volume of errors.
   * These texts are not part of the experimental results but can be found at [word_documents/researcher](https://github.com/nlgcat/evaluating_accuracy/tree/main/word_documents/researcher) in case they are of use.
   * Three annotations from our pilot can be found at [word_documents/pilot](https://github.com/nlgcat/evaluating_accuracy/tree/main/word_documents/pilot).
-* An Excel document ([gsml_and_other_info.xlsx](https://github.com/nlgcat/evaluating_accuracy/blob/main/gsml_and_other_info.xlsx)) containing:
+* An Excel document ([participants_and_annotations.xlsx](https://github.com/nlgcat/evaluating_accuracy/blob/main/participants_and_annotations.xlsx)) containing:
-  * The Gold Standard Mistake List (sheet:GSML) showing all cases where annotators agreed there was an error.
-This currently does not have Token IDs for error start and end positions, we aim to add these in the future.
-They were not originally part of the protocol but will be required for the proposed shared task and as such we will update these annotations to bring them in line.
   * The generated texts (sheet:generated_text_info) which we evaluated, along with game and other information for them.
 Note that the IDs for these texts are not sequential, i.e. they are not S01 through S21.
 The gaps in the numbering are intended and are the result of us initially planning to annotated 30 texts but then dropping 3 from each system before annotation due to time constraints.
   * The demographic information (sheet:participant_info) for our three Mechanical Turk workers.
   * The list of all reported errors (sheet:annotations) by any of our workers in the main experiment.
 This includes cases where there was disagreement and the file can be filtered on this.
+* An Excel document ([gold_standard_markup.xlsx](https://github.com/nlgcat/evaluating_accuracy/blob/main/gold_standard_markup.xlsx)) containing the Gold Standard Mistake List showing all cases where annotators agreed there was an error.
+This currently does not have Token IDs for error start and end positions, we aim to add these in the future.
+They were not originally part of the protocol but will be required for the proposed shared task and as such we will update these annotations to bring them in line.

 ## How we recruited and worked with Mechanical Turk workers (Turkers)
 It was important to us that we carefully select and engage these workers.
 This was both to ensure we recruited the correct people, and also to ensure that we paid them fairly for their time.
 The recruitment process was as follows: